wp-plugins/mailchimp-forms-by-mailmunch/readme.txt

 4. Sign up and create your first optin form
 5. Choose the optin form type: Popover, Embedded or Top Bar
 6. Connect MailChimp and choose a list
-7. Start collecting user emails and growing your subscriber list!
+7. Start collecting user emails and growing your MailChimp subscriber list!

 = Advanced =
 If you are using Wordpress v3.0 or higher, you can use the short-code given during the optin form creation.
 It will look something like this: